ibm-cloud-docs/codeengine/project.md

 {: screen}

 ### How can I see details about a project?
 {: #project-details}

 From the {{site.data.keyword.codeengineshort}} console, you can see details of a project by clicking the name of a project from the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.

-When you are working with a component in {{site.data.keyword.codeengineshort}} from the console such as apps, jobs, or functions, or their related entities such as access, bindings, or subscriptions, you can view details about the associated project.
+When you are working with a component in {{site.data.keyword.codeengineshort}} from the console such as apps, functions, jobs, fleets, or builds, or their related entities such as access, bindings, or subscriptions, you can view details about the associated project.
 From the page of the particular {{site.data.keyword.codeengineshort}} entity, click **Details** to learn more about the associated project.
 Use this page to view details of the associated project, which includes information such as the region, CRN (Cloud Resource Name), GUID (globally unique identifier), network addresses (public and private), and more!
 {: note}

 You can also run the [**`project get`**](/docs/codeengine?topic=codeengine-cli#cli-project-get) command to display details of a project.
 Replace `PROJECT_NAME` with the name of your project.
 If your project is selected as the current context, the output of this command includes details about limits and quota usage of {{site.data.keyword.codeengineshort}} project resources.
 For more information about limits for projects, see [Project quotas](/docs/codeengine?topic=codeengine-limits#project_quotas).